What Is Nesting in Pregnancy?

 How To Nest Safely

-When you’re pregnant, your baby’s health and wellbeing is inextricably linked to yours.
-We know that the prenatal development period and the first 1,000 days of life are extremely important for a baby’s long-term health.
+During pregnancy, your baby’s wellbeing is closely tied to yours.
+The prenatal period and the first 1,000 days of life are critical for long-term health.
+That’s why safety during nesting is key.

-The Clean Label’s First 1,000 Day Promise standard is paving the way by establishing maximum contaminant thresholds for food and other consumer products that are marketed to pregnant women and mothers.
-It’s important to prioritize safety during the nesting phase by avoiding potential hazards that could have longer-term consequences for your baby.
+The Clean Label’s First 1,000 Day Promise sets maximum contaminant thresholds for food and products marketed to pregnant women and mothers.
+Prioritizing safe choices during nesting helps protect both you and your baby.

 • Avoid harsh chemicals like bleach.